 Incisional Hernia

-Unlike other hernias, incisional hernias are caused by a weakened area as a result of a previous surgery.
-The tissue around the incision scar is normally weaker after surgery, which can allow the intestines to push through.
+Incisional hernias develop in weakened areas of the abdomen where a previous surgery has been performed.
+The tissues around an incision scar are weaker after surgery, which can allow the intestines to push through.